CyberShadow/DBugTests/README.md

  - `comments.txt` - the comments from the issue's discussion,
    including the original issue description.
 Created by the `populate` program.
+ - `attachments/` - subdirectory with any attachments posted on the issue.
+Created by the `populate` program.
  - `issue.url`, `issue.desktop` - an Internet shortcut file linking to
    the respective issue.
 Created for convenience by the `populate` program.